 Bayesian Network Inference – a tool for examining organism associations

 One approach to understanding ecosystem dynamics is to consider the ecosystem as a network (e.g. Mitchell & Neutel, 2012).
-Ecological networks can be computed using discrete Bayesian Network Inference Algorithms (BNIAs) with morphotypes considered “nodes” and dependencies between them (where the abundance of one morphotype depends upon that of another) described as “edges” which link correlating morphotypes together(Heckerman, Geiger & Chickering, 1995).
+Ecological networks can be computed using discrete Bayesian Network Inference Algorithms (BNIAs) with morphotypes considered “nodes” and dependencies between them (where the abundance of one morphotype depends upon that of another) described as “edges” which link correlating morphotypes together (see section 2.3) (Heckerman, Geiger & Chickering, 1995).
 BNIAs can infer network structures and non-linear interactions, and have been used extensively to reveal gene regulatory networks (Yu et al., 2002, 2004), neural information flow networks and ecological networks (Smith et al. 2006, Milns et al. 2010) and more recently palaeontological communities (Mitchell & Butterfield, 2018).
-The structure produced by the BNIA reflects the associations caused by co-localizations rather than a specific interaction
+The structure produced by the BNIA reflects the associations caused by co-localizations rather than a specific interaction.
+For example, a negative dependency between two morphotypes could correspond to competitive exclusion or exclusive niches and positive dependencies could reflect trophic interactions, habitat associations or facilitations.
+While it is not possible to infer the underlying processes resulting in dependencies or connectance from our BNI analyses alone, the most likely processes can sometimes be inferred using biological observations.

 By using BNIA, direct dependencies between morphotypes can be detected, minimising auto-correlation between two variables.
-For example, if A depends on B which depends on C, there could be a correlation between A and C. However, this correlation would not represent an interaction or association between A and C, merely the two correlations between A and B and B and C. The BNIA approach enables only the realised dependencies to be found, ensuring only actual interactions and associations between morphotypes are found.
+For example, if A depends on B which depends on C, there could be a correlation between A and C. However, this correlation would not represent an interaction or association between A and C, merely the two correlations between A and B and B and C, so the BNIA would report the edges A to B and B to C, and not report A to C. The BNIA approach enables only the realised dependencies to be found, ensuring only actual interactions and associations between morphotypes are found.

 Aim